ESPRI-Mod/synda/sdt/doc/download_guide.md

     synda install [ ID ] [ FACET ]...

 This command adds matching file(s) in the download queue.
-A background process (i.e. Synda daemon) will then download files
+A background process (Synda daemon) checks the download queue every few minutes and download the files.

 ### Example